USCqserver/HOQSTTutorials.jl/markdown/introduction/06-spin_fluctuators.md

 ## Spin-fluctuator model (Classical 1/f noise)
-The spin-fluctuator model is a way to model 1/f noise in solid-state systems and is discussed in more detail in Dr. Yip's [thesis](https://github.com/USCqserver/1fnoise/blob/master/Kawa_Yip_thesis.pdf).
-You can also find Dr. Yip's MATLAB implementation in this [1fnoise](https://github.com/USCqserver/1fnoise) repo.
+The spin-fluctuator model is a way to model 1/f noise in solid-state systems.
+Interested readers can find more information in this [review paper](https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.86.361) as well as in Ka-Wa Yip's [thesis](https://github.com/USCqserver/1fnoise/blob/master/Kawa_Yip_thesis.pdf).
+Ka-Wa's MATLAB program is also available in this [1fnoise](https://github.com/USCqserver/1fnoise) repo.

-The total Hamiltonian in this tutorial is
+The Hamiltonian of the spin-fluctuator model is

 $$H(s) = -Z+ \frac{1}{2}\sum_i n_i(s) Z \ ,$$

 where $n_i(s)$ is the telegraph process that switches randomly between $\pm b_i$ with a rate $\gamma_i$.
 The summation $\sum_i n_i(s)$ generates the "1/f" noise approximately.

-We choose the initial state to be:
+In this tutorial, we choose the initial state to be:

 $$\lvert \phi(0) \rangle = \lvert + \rangle \ .$$